amangandhi001/1921008-PPS/PRACTICAL.md

 0
 3
 ```
-# 17 programs to find squre of number using function
+# 17 program to find square of number using function
 ```C
 #include<stdio.h>